pradeep3/fortify-ui-tailwindcss/README.md

 # Introduction

-**FortifyUI Tailwind** is a Laravel Fortify UI preset, built with Tailwind CSS.
+This package is a Laravel Fortify UI preset, built with Tailwind CSS.
+This package requires Laravel Fortify.
+Installing **FortifyUI Tailwind** will automatically install and configure Laravel Fortify for you, so you may start there.

 -   [Installation](#installation)